Shatzi Weisberger: Zionism

 Weisberger grew up as a Zionist; she hoped to travel to Israel and live on a kibbutz.
 She later described this as the result of "brainwashing" during her childhood.
 She stated that around 1983, someone suggested that she read a book whose title she no longer remembered, and it led her to begin questioning her views on Zionism and eventually to oppose the ideology entirely.
 This took place roughly a year after the Shatila massacre.

-As she became associated with the anti-Zionist movement, Weisberger worked with the Palestinian Defense Committee founded by Rabab Abdulhadi, staffing their literature table at various events.
+As she became associated with the anti-Zionist movement, Weisberger worked with the Palestinian Defense Committee, founded by Rabab Abdulhadi, staffing their literature table at various events.
 She also led Palestine-related workshops at the Michigan Womyn's Music Festival.
 She worked to build the political consciousness of other Jewish lesbians, arguing in a 1986 issue of WomaNews that "Jewish women in particular need to educate ourselves about the history of Zionism."

-Weisberger was a member of Jewish Voice for Peace and associated with its New York City chapter for the last six years of her life, and told Middle East Eye in 2021 that being part of a community of Jewish anti-Zionists made it "much easier to protest against Zionism than it was before."
+Weisberger was a member of Jewish Voice for Peace and associated with its New York City chapter for the last six years of her life.
+She told Middle East Eye in 2021 that being part of a community of Jewish anti-Zionists made it "much easier to protest against Zionism than it was before."